slowcities/ADrum/README.md

 ---

-## Current state

-This is a working prototype, not a finished instrument.
-What is built:

-- The full audio engine — three switchable voice architectures, AD envelopes, per-voice filter and delay, pan and level
-- Pads, computer keyboard, and MIDI note input
-- MIDI learn with soft takeover, saved per machine
-- The help system in six languages

-What is not built yet:
+## What it is

-- The live signal flow diagram
+Complete and working.
+Four voices, each with:

+- A switchable engine — Pitched decay, Noise, or Metal
+- An AD envelope with a Snappy/Slow range switch
+- One filter, low pass or high pass
+- Its own delay
-- Presets
+- Level and Pan

+Played by pads, computer keyboard, or MIDI, with MIDI learn and soft takeover across every control, and the help system in six languages.

 Controls are sliders rather than the rotary knobs used in 4LS.
 This is a decision rather than a gap: a voice panel here has a dozen parameters and four of them stack on a phone screen, and sliders read at a glance in a column where knobs do not.